Policy

 - when removal from or return home is considered

-- as the framework for the professionals meeting held when returning te tamaiti home.
+- as the framework for the professionals meeting held when returning te tamaiti or rangatahi home.

 Hui ā-whānau and family meetings

-Hui ā-whānau and family meetings help us work collaboratively with tamariki, their whānau or family and family group and support their participation in assessment.
+Hui ā-whānau and family meetings help us work collaboratively with tamariki and rangatahi, their whānau or family and family group and support their participation in assessment.

 Hui ā-whānau or family meetings must be used:

-- across the continuum of assessment and at the earliest opportunity to engage whānau in the assessment process
+- across the continuum of assessment and at the earliest opportunity to build and deepen our understanding with tamariki, rangatahi, whānau or family and others

-- to share information with whānau about concerns for tamariki and seek their views
+- to share information with whānau about concerns for tamariki and rangatahi and seek their views

 - to involve wider whānau or family support networks and build understanding of whānau or family strengths and needs